tomayac/blogccasion/posts/2023/01/not-everyones-currently-building-for-the-web-but-probably-more-people-should.md

 such as `itms-apps:` for when you want to deep-link into the App Store app on macOS or iOS, or register your own custom schemes for your own apps.
-So while technically possible, linking into platform-specific apps is a lot less flexible and requires more plumbing work than simply linking into a web app.
+So while technically possible, linking into platform-specific apps is a lot less flexible and requires more plumbing work than simply linking into a Web app.

 ## The slow decline of interest in cross-platform app frameworks and the rise of Flutter

-The web isn't the only platform that promises _"write once, run anywhere"_.
+The Web isn't the only platform that promises _"write once, run anywhere"_.
 Cross-platform frameworks _à la_ Electron.js do, too.
-With the web becoming powerful enough to drive apps such as Photoshop that were thought to be impossible, we can, however, observe a slow decline of interest in cross-platform desktop app frameworks such as
+With the Web becoming powerful enough to drive apps such as Photoshop that were thought to be impossible, we can, however, observe a slow decline of interest in cross-platform desktop app frameworks such as